 However, if you have the spare budget for it after factoring in all other expenses, buying a protection like this can be pivotal if anything happens.
 We’ll go back to the rule of insurance – you never know what’s going to happen in the future.

 Are rates of pregnancy complications and congenital illnesses low in Singapore?
 Sure.
-They might be increasing but they’re still low.

 Regardless, maternity insurance plans are still a great idea to giving yourself that additional security during the unpredictable pregnancy period if you can afford them.
 It’s always better to be covered so you wouldn’t regret the high medical costs in the event anything happens.